Nothing makes me happier then hosting a party.

 3 oz prosecco

 As guests arrived they plated their sweets before I took a portrait inspired by their baking.
 Mike the bartender started off everyone with a welcome, wink and Disoaronno Sour.
-I invited the illustrator of Tabitha Draws who spent the duration of the party sipping on cocktails, nibbling on cookies and live sketching scenes which I later photographed.
-She did a great job at capturing candid moments between guests with the fluidity of her pen.

 Once everyone had arrived and the dining room table was properly set with the finest festive desserts I properly thanked everyone for coming.
 I shared my love for Disaronno, holiday sweet swap family traditions and asked each guest to share their own personal story behind why they brought each dessert.
 Joaquin made a flan which his Spanish grandmother used to make for him Christmas as a wee boy.
 Sarah shared her mothers famous holiday cranberry coffee cake and Jonathan brought a plate of sugar cookies which celebrated his Christmas and Hanukkah roots (dreidel and snowman decorated sugar cookies).